rust-lang/blog.rust-lang.org/content/rust-challenges.md

 When we set out to understand Rust's challenges, we expected to hear about the borrow checker learning curve and maybe some ecosystem gaps.
 Of course, we did.
 A lot.
 But, of course, it's more nuanced.

 The conventional wisdom is that Rust has a steep learning curve, but once you "get it," smooth sailing awaits.
-We found that generally, yes, Rust has a steep learning curve, but that doesn't just mean everything is easy once you understand the basics.
-While beginners struggle with ownership concepts, experts face domain-specific challenges—async complexity for network developers, certification gaps for safety-critical teams, ecosystem maturity issues for embedded developers.
+We found that while some challenges disappear with experience, they are replaced with others.
+Beginners struggle with ownership concepts, experts face domain-specific challenges: async complexity for network developers, certification gaps for safety-critical teams, ecosystem maturity issues for embedded developers.

+This isn't all doom and gloom though: we ultimately found that despite Rust's challenges, it remains necessary and desired:

+> If all the things laid out [to make Rust better] were done, I'd be a happy Rust programmer.
+If not, I'd still be a Rust programmer. -- Engineering manager adopting Rust for performance

 ## The universal challenges that affect everyone